divya-sambasivan/FriendshipParadox/README.md

 It also displays the number of friends you have.

-note: this may be considerably lower than your facebook friends as this code ignores all your friends who have set their privacy settings so that all their friends are not visible to them
+note: this may be considerably lower than your facebook friends as this code ignores all your friends who have set their privacy settings so that all their friends are not visible to you

 note 2: Since this code has no way of finding the count of your friends who have hidden this information in their profiles, your results may not be accurate.